 Bennett Winch The Weekender

 If jetting to the other side of the world, a sizeable suitcase is the done thing – something extensive enough to hold a fortnights-worth of clothing (and any souvenirs), and hardy enough to withstand the rough-and-tumble of the cargo hold.
 But bulky and big doesn’t necessarily mean inelegant, and our picks below excel in both utility and style.

 If you’re going to invest in something that works hard but looks good while doing so, try the failsafe labels that have endured the test of time.
-Our picks include Rimowa, whose distinctive grooved shell has become somewhat of a design icon; Globe-Trotter, for its throwback, golden-age-of-travel feel; and FPM Milano, thanks to its use of shock-absorbent ridged aluminium.
+Our picks include Rimowa, whose distinctive grooved shell has become somewhat of a design icon; Globe-Trotter, for its throwback, golden-age-of-travel feel; and FPM Milano, known for its industrial-feel aluminium shells.

 Rimowa Trunk Plus

 Globe-Trotter Centenary medium check-In

 FPM Milano spinner 68cm aluminium suitcase